NickJussefi/Data-Driven-Insights-to-What-s-Hot/README.md

 1. Identifying the Business Problem through reading the client brief

-2. Storing the smaple data from databease to excel
+2. Storing the sample data from databease to excel

 3. Data cleaning process
         - removing rows with missing data